feazeyu/semestral/Docs/Developer_Documentation.md

 That's why, the ComboWeaponEditor class in the same file has a GenerateAnimator method, which creates an animator from the assigned combo.
 You can later modify the animator however you want.

+##### ComboWeapon fields

+currentCombo - Current combo scriptableObject

+CurrentStep - the step which the combo currently is in

+animator - weapon animator that will be affected by this script

+##### ComboWeapon public methods

+Attack - Virtual method that is intended to be called when you want to progress in the combo.
+Ignores being called mid animation.

 ## Inventory module

 This module implements two main types of inventories - Grid and list inventories